 Head of Department for Wills and Probate is Richard Cliff who qualified as a Legal Executive in August 1990 and who then qualified as a Solicitor in December 1992.
-Richard is assisted by Rebecca Hewitt who has over 10 years of experience in Wills and Probate, and who will qualify as a Legal Executive in 2022 and Christina Peck who qualified as a Solicitor in 2021.
+Richard is assisted by Rebecca Hewitt who has over 10 years of experience in Wills and Probate, and who will qualify as a Legal Executive in 2022.
 In addition to Wills and Probate matters SGC also deal with Powers of Attorney and Trust matters.
 Whilst some elements of our work does include some taxation work we are not regulated to offer comprehensive Tax advice.

-For Probate applications we charge a fixed fee execution service for £400.00 plus VAT.
-Probate fees start at £155.00 and £1.50 for each extra copy you require.
+For Probate applications we charge a fixed fee execution service for £650.00 plus VAT.
+Probate fees are £273.00 and £1.50 for each extra copy you require.
 No VAT is chargeable on the Probate fees.
 There may be situations whereby the Probate application becomes more complicated depending on the nature of the deceased Estate, in which case we would agree a fee in advance based on the circumstances of the matter.
 Richard Cliff’s hourly rate is currently £200.00 plus VAT.
 Once an application is made to the Probate Registry it can typically take 9 days for the Probate to be processed.

 Lasting Power of Attorney currently take 12 weeks for the registration process to be completed.
 A full range of our fees can be found by using the link below.